xpack/web-jekyll/_posts/releases/clang/2023-01-28-clang-v15-0-7-2-released.md

 ## Known problems

+- on macOS, the `/Library/Developer/CommandLineTools/usr/include/c++/v1`
+  was added to the include path; unfortunately this may crash some builds;
+  removed in 15.0.7-3
+- on GNU/Linux, for consistency with macOS and Windows, in 15.9.7-[12] the defaults were changed from GNU libstdc++ to clang libc++; unfortunately this breaks some tools that probe various compiler capabilities (like meson);
+  the defaults on GNU/Linux were reverted to libstdc++ in 15.0.7-3
-- in certain conditions, the binaries compiled with `-flto` fail.
+- in certain conditions, the binaries compiled with `-flto` may fail

 ## Shared libraries